JulianTurner/AspNetCore.Docs.de-de/aspnetcore/host-and-deploy/windows-service.md

 ### <a name="sdk"></a><span data-ttu-id="6a738-135">SDK</span><span class="sxs-lookup"><span data-stu-id="6a738-135">SDK</span></span>

-<span data-ttu-id="6a738-136">Geben Sie für einen Web-App-basierten Dienst, der die :::no-loc(Razor)::: Pages- oder MVC-Frameworks verwendet, das Web-SDK in der Projektdatei an:</span><span class="sxs-lookup"><span data-stu-id="6a738-136">For a web app-based service that uses the :::no-loc(Razor)::: Pages or MVC frameworks, specify the Web SDK in the project file:</span></span>
+<span data-ttu-id="6a738-136">Geben Sie für einen Web-App-basierten Dienst, der die Razor Pages- oder MVC-Frameworks verwendet, das Web-SDK in der Projektdatei an:</span><span class="sxs-lookup"><span data-stu-id="6a738-136">For a web app-based service that uses the Razor Pages or MVC frameworks, specify the Web SDK in the project file:</span></span>

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">